DrZuzzjen/WallaroRock/README.md

 # Wallarock

-Wallarock is a concept clone of the popular 2nd-hand platform wallapop
+Wallarock is a concept clone of the popular 2nd-hand platform spanish wallapop.
+Build entirely with MERN Stack

 ## Front
 Repository: